-To maintain the College's financial stability in order to implement its corporate development plan.
+To maintain the College's outstanding financial health in order to implement our College Development Plan and Building strategy and protect the future of the College

 Loreto College Manchester

 Loreto Catholic Sixth Form College is located in Hulme, a mile south of the centre of Manchester and very close to Manchester University and Manchester Metropolitan University.
 Loreto College, Manchester is one of an international network of Catholic colleges run by the Institute of the Blessed Virgin Mary (IBVM), a religious order founded in the seventeenth century by the English woman Mary Ward.
 The mission of the College is to respond to the educational needs of young people from its partnership high schools and special schools in Manchester and surrounding areas.
 The college works with other FE Providers to support students from its partnership high schools who wish to access the full range of vocational & occupational courses.